juxt/yada/manuscript/010_intro.md

 What about `(handler nil)`?
 Without knowing, can you guess what that might do?
 (That's right, it produces a `404 Not Found` response).

 What about a quick dice generator? `(handler #(inc (rand-int 6)))`.
-Notice we use a function here (we don't want the same dice roll each time!).
+Notice we use a function here, rather than a constant value.

 How about streaming those dice rolls as 'Server Sent Events'?
 Put those dice rolls on a channel, and return it with yada.

-## Types

-You will have noticed all those examples were different only in the argument type.
-You might have also realized that you can, of course, create your own types for producing custom behavior.

-It doesn't matter how easy it is to do, coding individual endpoints for an API can become a tedious activity in any language.

-With yada, there's the prospect of creating a single parameterized type and using it in multiple places.
+All these examples demonstrate the use of Clojure types that are converted on-the-fly into yada resources, and you can create your own types too.

 ## Resources

-In yada, resources are defined by a __resource-model__, which can be authored in a declarative syntax or generated programmatically.
+Most web libraries use functions to describe the functionality of a web resource.
+However, in yada, resources are described by a data structure.
+We call this data structure a __resource-model__.

+This has some benefits.
+While functions are opaque, data is open to inspection.
+Data structures are easy to generate, transform and query - tasks that Clojure is particularly good at.

-Here's an example of the declarative syntax of a typical __resource-model__ in Clojure:
+Here's an example of a __resource-model__ in Clojure:

 ```clojure
 {:properties {…}